 *** The outlet has closed.

-If you are in Pulau Tikus area, you are most likely to see this signboard by the road side of the bustling Burma Road.
+If you are in Pulau Tikus area, you are most likely to see this signboard by the roadside of the bustling Burma Road.
 It is indicating the newly opened stall selling salted chicken (yim gouk kai).
-It is located just one shop away from the Bangkok Lane Mee Goreng.

-This stall is the branch out from its outlet in Joo Leong Cafe in Bayan Lepas (famous for its toast bread and half boiled eggs).
-The chicken is wrapped in “tracing paper” and baked in two woks filled with heated coarse salt.
+This stall is the branch out from its outlet in Joo Leong Cafe in Bayan Lepas (famous for its toast bread and half-boiled eggs).
+The chicken is wrapped in “parchment paper” and baked in two woks filled with heated coarse salt.

-Side dishes comes in varieties of blanch vegetables – lettuce and bean sprout ranging from RM4 to RM6.
-The vegetable is sprinkle with some tiny anchovies.
-They do serve stew chicken leg but unfortunately it was sold out for that night.
+Side dishes come in varieties of blanch vegetables – lettuce and bean sprout ranging from RM4 to RM6.
+The vegetable is sprinkled with some tiny anchovies.
+They do serve stew chicken leg but unfortunately, it was sold out for that night.

 For take-away, it is better that you give the proprietor, Mr. Liew a call to order before you drop in to collect it.
-Delivery services can be arranged too; a little chat with Mr Liew revealed that he delivers to many locations.
+Delivery services can be arranged too; a little chat with Mr Liew revealed that he delivers to many locations around town.